SWOT Analysis Worksheet: 2.1.1

 Instruction:

-Consider possible roadblocks, both internal (like self-doubt or lack of focus) and external (like limited training time or injuries).
+Consider both internal factors (like mindset challenges) and external factors (like competing priorities or injuries).

 Examples of Threats: